6. Local Searches on Buying French Property

 In practice, around 98% of sales proceed without an pre-emption taking place, although the risk does increase where you are buying farmland.

-The parties with prior acquisition rights are sitting tenants, the local mairie, and the national rural land agency 'SAFER'.
+There are several public agencies with the right, but the main parties with prior acquisition rights are sitting tenants, the local mairie, and the national rural land agency 'SAFER'.

 The local mairie only have a right of prior acquisition if the property is located within a designated area as shown on a local plan.

 The right of prior acquisition the mairie relates only to the whole of the property, not just part of it.
 Accordingly, they have to buy all or nothing (excepting land located out of the zoned area).